meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the user specifies an invalid format for the settings payload, a non-existent ranking rule, a malformed custom ranking rule in the settings payload, or tries to specify a custom ranking rule on the reserved keywords `_geo` and `_geoDistance`.
+This error occurs when:

+- an invalid format for the settings payload is specified
+- a non-existent ranking rule is specified,
+- a malformed custom ranking rule is specified
+- a custom ranking rule is specified for a reserved keyword.

 ### Error Definition